Homemade Diet Drinks

 Cutting the Carbs

 Homemade Diet Shakes?

 Some time ago it seems to me that I had seen a recipe somewhere for a shake that is the equivalent of the "SlimFast" shake.
 Wondering if any of your readers might have it or any suggestions?
 I like a quick nutritious breakfast that I can grab on the run, but 95 cents a can is a little ridiculous.

 Try a store brand of instant breakfast.
 It contains lots of vitamins and minerals, comes in a variety of flavors,(not just one), and is much, much cheaper.
 Try mixing it in a plastic drinking container.
 You can take it along with you wherever you need to go.

 Simple Fruit Drink Does It

-Well, I don't diet, but I know of a really healthy way to get that extra "boost" in the morning; If you have the time, blend some you your favorite fruits in the blender.
-You'll probably have to cut them up first, or run them through the food processer.
+Well, I don't diet, but I know of a really healthy way to get that extra "boost" in the morning; If you have the time, blend some of your favorite fruits in the blender.
+You'll probably have to cut them up first, or run them through the food processor.
 Just blend them all together, and you'll end up with a flavorful and healthy shake.
-Here's a recipe I found (But haven't tried) from the book: Simplify Your Life:
+Here's a recipe I found but haven't tried:

 - 1 apple

 - 1-2 oranges

 - handful of strawberries or blueberries (If they're in season)